 If you are following a matter that has gone to a public inquiry, some of the following may assist your understanding.
 The Glossary on this site also has additional definitions.

-Corrupt conduct, as defined in the ICAC Act, is deliberate or intentional wrongdoing, not negligence or a mistake.
+Corrupt conduct, as defined in the Independent Commission Against Corruption Act 1988 ("the ICAC Act"), is deliberate or intentional wrongdoing, not negligence or a mistake.
 For further information see sections 7, 8 and 9 of the ICAC Act.

 Duty to disclose